To instruct James please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 He has particular expertise in:

 He has particular knowledge and experience of property damage, liability and insurance claims relating to fires, floods, explosions and other man-made, or natural, disasters.
 He was instructed in the Buncefield litigation, acting for some 30 claimants pursuing multi-million pound claims for damages as a result of physical damage caused by the Buncefield Explosion to a wide range of commercial properties and businesses.
-He is currently instructed in the Liverpool Echo Arena fire matter.

 He has an established PFI/PPP Projects practice involving contractual disputes between employers’ (local authorities and Government departments) and contractors arising from the construction, and facilities management, of a wide range of buildings, infrastructure and other facilities including schools, leisure facilities and scientific establishments.